Kotlin/dokka/docs/topics/dokka-get-started.md

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">

 > This guide applies to Dokka Gradle plugin (DGP) v2 mode.
-The previous DGP v1 mode is no longer supported.
+The DGP v1 mode is no longer supported.
-> If you're upgrading from v1 to v2 mode, see the [Migration guide](dokka-migration.md).
+> To upgrade from v1 to v2 mode, follow the [Migration guide](dokka-migration.md).
 >
 {style="note"}